sbsakib8/sbsakib8/README.md

     <br/>
     Hello, I'm SB Sakib Sarkar <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px" height="30px">!
     <br/>
-    I'm an enthusiastic and passionate Web Developer from Bangladesh.
+    I'm an MERN Stack Web Developer from Bangladesh.
   </h3>

   <div align="left" text-align= "justify">
-   I am Shakib. front end developer.
+   I am Shakib.
+Full Stack developer.
 I have been doing web development since 2023.The reason for coming to programming is, actually I like coding a lot, and thinking about the future, I think programming is the best option in the future.I don't know if my coding is better than everyone else's.
 But I try my best to write good coding so that everyone will fall in love with my coding.I am now in Dubai.
 I am working in hotel and also doing programming and learning new things.Being a Bengali, working alone was very difficult for me.
-Now I want a front end development job.Pray for me, that I can do something good…
+Now I want a Full Stack development job.Pray for me, that I can do something good…
   </div>
   <br />
 <div>